salab/RENAS/README.md

 | -rq2 | research question 2. output is result/rq2 |
 | -sim | research similarity. output is result/similarity |

-For example、if you'd like to research similarity and RQ1, you execution below command.
-`python3 -m renas.evalutor -sim -rq1 projects.txt`
+For example, if you'd like to research similarity and RQ1, run the command below: `$ python3 -m renas.evalutor -sim -rq1 projects.txt`

 #### similarity
 Investigate the similarity of identifiers that are thought to have been co-renamed.
 (Section 3-E (1) in our paper)